MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

      ![Select update property - screenshot](../images/L03/Mod_03_Canvas_App_image40.png)

-   - Remove everything after and substitute with formula below.
+   - Remove everything and substitute with formula below.
 This should remove the error message from the app.

     ```powerappsfl
     ScheduledDateValue.SelectedDate